 Of course you want to show your dog the love.
-But if your dog is fighting mites, giving wheat, grains and filler filled dog treats is the last thing you want to do.
+But if your dog is fighting mites, giving wheat and filler filled dog treats is the last thing you want to do.
 Please keep in mind that dogs eat to survive, not for pleasure.
 I know, your pet might disagree with that and argue that yummy snacks are an absolute necessity.
 I won’t argue that point, I’d hate to live a life without the occasional treat or delicious reward myself.
 Just don’t go overboard.
 Dog treats are not substitutions for healthy dog food.
 Just as we need to be sensible with desserts, the same goes for Fido — don’t overfeed even if the treats are healthy.
 The suggested amount is 1-2 treats a day.
 You can give more or less depending on how active your dog is and how big the treats are.

 Ginger Snap Dog Cookies

 3/4 cup water

 Combine ingredients.
 Bake at 300° F for 30-35 minutes.
 Leave biscuits in oven until they are dry for extra crunchiness.

 3/4 cup canned pumpkin puree